-Penelope Jackson found guilty of murdering husband David
+Penelope Jackson guilty of murdering husband over dinner row

 - Published